zhemao/hodgepodge/README.md

 some comments to tell you how.
 The commands available in fah are install, start, stop, and restart.
 Install allows you to configure FAH with certain options.
 You will want to choose "no" for asking you before downloading work from the server.
 Otherwise, FAH won't work in the background.
-Also, I suggest that you do not use Folding@Home on Linux unless you have a multi-core computer, because the FAH program takes up all the processing power available to it for some reason.

 ## aur.sh